vpenso/scripts/docs/code/rust/vars.md

 ## Shadowing

-Multiple variables can be defined with the same name:
+Multiple variables can be defined with the same name, which **masks access to a previosly declared varriables** beyond the point of shadowing

-* Variable shadowing, aka name masking
-* Unable to directly access it beyond the point of shadowing

 ```rust
 fn main() {